-Refinancing can help you turn your car loan around.
+Refinancing can help you turn your car loan around and avoid defaulting.
 Some lenders even offer loans specifically for this situation.
-However, not all lenders are willing to work with upside down loans, so you might want to reach out to customer service first to make sure you’re eligible.
+However, not all lenders are willing to work with upside-down car loans, so you might want to reach out to customer service first to make sure you’re eligible.

 You can, but you’ll want to make sure it’s a smart financial move.
 If you borrowed your first car loan at a similar credit rating, you’re unlikely to really lower your interest rate by refinancing.
 However, if you’ve since raised your credit, you may be able to refinance your car loan and get a better deal.

 On the other hand, you can lower your monthly payment by refinancing at a longer term, which could make it easier to repay your loan and start building your credit.
 But you should make sure you won’t owe more on your loan than what your vehicle is worth.
 Otherwise, you may be taking on a longer loan term and paying more in interest without really benefiting.